 An Operating budget was established in the current year by the governing board for the District pursuant to the requirements of Florida Statutes.
-The budget to actual comparison for the general fund, including the original budget and final adopted budget, is shown at page 27.
+The budget to actual comparison for the general fund, including the original budget and final adopted budget, is shown at page 26.

-The District experienced a favorable variance in revenues as compared to the budget in the amount of \$94,043.
-In addition, the district experienced a favorable variance in expenditures as compared to the budget in the amount of \$24,306.
-The variance in expenditures occurred primarily due to anticipated operating expenditures that were not incurred during the year.
-Revenues varied in a similar manner because the Developer currently funds the operations of the District generally to the extent it makes expenditures.
-In addition, the District levied the special operations and maintenance assessments totaling \$73,698 in the fiscal year 2020.
+The District experienced an unfavorable variance in revenue as compared to the budget in the amount of \$18,550.
+Conversely, the district experienced a favorable variance in expenditures as compared to the budget in the amount of \$79,960.
+The variance in expenditures occurred primarily due to anticipated landscape and maintenance and professional services expenditures that were not incurred during the year.
+Revenue varied due to developer contributions that were budgeted in the event of a shortfall, which did not occur in the current year.